aptro/aptro.github.io/_posts/2016-06-22-Jupyter-Notebook-Nginx-Setup.markdown

 jupyter notebook --help-all
 {% endhighlight %}

-The Notebook is a Python tornado Server which serves the Terminal and kernal UI.
+The Notebook is a Python tornado Server which serves the Terminal and kernel UI.

 **Demonizing the Notebook Server For Ubuntu**